 The SR stage is found to have a test accuracy of 0.818.
 Table 3 shows evaluation results of the SSC stage.
 The table presents each approach with its best performing hyperparameters—hidden size— along with its accurracy: mean, median, and 1st and 3rd quartiles.
 Interestingly, despite both deriving their input from sign labels, LO—which straightforwardly uses one-hot coding to represent a sign label— is clearly outperformed by LE—which employs word embedding to represent a sign label.
 We hypothesize that word embedding may provide an easier (numerically) digestible representation.
 More practical point is that how SR and SSC stages connect hugely effects the transcription performance.
 LO and LE, which simply take sign labels from SR and pass them to SSC, were more than 10% outperformed by PV and FV—both reach further into SR stage and take either penultimate or feature vector for SSC input.
 This indicates a crucial fact that simply taking conventional output from an earlier stage and pass it as an input to the following stage may significantly sacrifice an overall performance.
 In addition, a sign label, pernultimate vector, and feature vector are in order processed information backwardly along SR stage.
 Our results may indirectly provide a peek into how information is lost along the deep neural processing path.
 Since FV and PV show similar performance, this may imply good information preservation from the last convolution layer—providing a feature vector— to the penultimate layer— providing a penultimate vector.
 As performance drops significantly as we use a label instead of a penultimate vector, this may imply a substantial loss of information along the way from a penultimate layer to a softmax layer to the final label decision, which may have been done through an argmax function.
 Table 4 shows the overall performance of difference approaches.
 Table 4 presents each approach with its best performing hyperparameters—hidden size— along with its average AER over 5 repeats.
-The ratio columns present the improvement of using WFS technique over not using it.
+The Benefit columns present the improvement of using WFS technique over not using it.

 Our results reveal that a combination of D2M and smoothing for alphabet separation and FV for sign-sequence classification leads to the best performing transcription (AER 0.256).
+Table 5 provide an example of how prediction outputs look like.
+It is clearly seemed that WFS helps reduce alphabet duplication significantly.

 Affirming the stagewise results, using word-embedding seems to provide an extra beneficial effect on the transcription as shown by LE outperforming LO in both stage-level accuracy and comparable pipeline AER (most noticeable at ∼21% improvement on D1, with WFS).
 Noted that we speculate a marginal benefit of using word embedding with feature or penultimate vectors.
 However, the decisive conclusion may require a dedicated study.

 Table 3 Sign Sequence Classification Results.